Idle time is part of entrepreneurship and must be included in freelancers’ rate calculations

 • The practical model, based on market research among photographers, shows a different reality: photographers can on average bill only 38% of their time.

 A fair calculation does not begin with theoretical averages or policy assumptions, but with the actual market.
 And the reality is this: the role of “photographer in salaried employment” has essentially disappeared from cultural institutions and many other sectors in the Netherlands.
 Not because the work no longer exists, but because organisations (companies, institutions and the government) have chosen for years to outsource this work to freelancers.
 It is cheaper, more flexible and more cost-efficient for them.
-That choice has consequences.
+That choice has consequences for freelancers.

 Freelance jobs can’t be compared to salaried jobs without context